Analytical Thinking

 Test Theories

-After you formulate theories, test those theories to confirm your of issues and drivers behind the problem.
+After you formulate theories, test those theories to confirm your understanding of issues and drivers behind the problem.

 Develop Possible Solutions